-Office hours: My office hours are Mon and Wed, 11:00-12:00, or by appointment, in 265G Philosophy.
+Office hours: My office hours are Mon and Wed, 11:00-12:30, or by appointment, in 265G Philosophy.

-Required Books: There is one required book - Brian Skyrms Evolution of the Social Contract.
-There is a recent 2nd edition which is slightly better if you have a choice (some updating discussion and references) but you can get by with the 1st edition.
+Required Books: There is one required book - Elliott Sober's Reconstructing the Past.
 The remainder of the readings will be articles that I will provide for you online.
-All class assignments and any other readings will be found on this website.
-You should check this website reguarly for updates and bring copies of the assigned readings to class.
+All class assignments and any other readings will be found on the class website.
+You should check this website regularly for updates and bring copies of the assigned readings to class.